PAMunb/SmartChat-Artifact/README.md

 ---

-## RQ3: Impact of Source Code Inclusion
+## RQ3: Comparison with Smartian and ConFuzzius

 To extract and prepare data: